TandaHQ/work-samples/README.md

 Tanda Code Challenges
 =================================

 Welcome to the Tanda Code Challenges!
-If you've been sent this link, it's because we are keen to see your programming skills in action.
-(If you've stumbled across this repo, we're also keen to see your programming skills in action - feel free to have a go at the challenges!)
+If you've been sent this link, it's because we are keen to see your programming or design skills in action.
+(If you've stumbled across this repo, we're also keen to see your skills in action - feel free to have a go at the challenges!)

 Chances are you already know which challenge is right for you, but if not, a quick summary: